shweta-bambal/ASP-.NET-MVC---BankProject/README.md

 # ASP-.NET-MVC---BankProject
-small project of CRUD operations by considering a Banking environment
+small project of CRUD operations by considering a Banking scenario